Gajol/balance/_docs/rust/resume.md

 ​	__Application Portfolio Management__

-- Provide leadership in managing the department's portfolio of applications using a variety of indicators to help triage applications according to their health, risk, value and technology.
-The methodology has proven useful in establishing and communicating an application decommissioning strategies and identifying key modernization programs.
+- Provide leadership in managing the department's portfolio of applications.
+Categorized business applications using a variety of indicators to help triage applications according to their health, risk, value and technology.
+The methodology has proven useful in establishing and communicating application decommissioning strategies and identifying key modernization programs.

 ​	__Process Automation__